Email marketing is a critical component of digital marketing. It has one of the highest ROIs and is one of the simplest strategies to implement.

 One of the main advantages of email marketing is that people use email every day.
 In 2022, global email users numbered 4.26 billion, and this figure is set to grow to 4.59 billion users by 2025.

-Because of the widespread use of email platforms, email marketing can be the perfect tool for building customer relationships that’ll help you generate leads and sales.
+Because of the widespread use of email platforms, e-mail delivery services can be the perfect tool for building customer relationships that’ll help you generate leads and sales.
+For instance, if you’re a nonprofit organization, Virtuous, a nonprofit email marketing software, can greatly compliment these efforts by streamlining and personalizing your emails, thus optimizing your campaign results.

 An email campaign can help to improve the following: